bugarela/GADTInference/README.md

 A very simple implementation of [this approach](https://www.microsoft.com/en-us/research/publication/complete-and-decidable-type-inference-for-gadts/).

-`input.txt` has multiple data declarations followed by one expression.
+An entry has multiple data declarations followed by one expression.
+Each entry is separated by an empty line;

-Run `generate` to get generated constraints.
+Run `generate "file"` to get generated constraints.

-Run `solve` to get the type inferred.
+Run `solve "file"` to get the type inferred.

 This implementation is far from done.